 About The Festival

-FAVA FEST has been around since 2012 to showcase our member’s works and put on a big party to celebrate outstanding achievements in film, video and media art in our community.
+FAVA FEST ran from 2012-2022.
+Its purpose was to showcase our member’s works and put on a big party to celebrate outstanding achievements in film, video and media art in our community.
+FAVA FEST was replaced by FAVA’s “INDIE” Screening series, starting with INDIE40 in 2023.

 FAVA FEST is FAVA’s annual celebration of film, video, and media art created by our membership.
 It includes screenings of our member’s work, artist talks, and parties.